gautamdayal/natural-selection/README.md

   * If 2 doves meet, they each eat 1 piece and survive to the next day, but don't reproduce
   * If a dove and a hawk meet, the hawk takes more food, so it can reproduce, though the dove does not survive
   * If 2 hawks meet, this leads to a fight and they both do not survive
+  * If an organism enters an occupied location, it does not survive

 The table below summarizes the encounters and their consequences.